mrkaleArduinoLib/gbj_memory/README.md

 ## storeStream()
 #### Description
 The method writes input data byte stream to the memory chunked by memory pages if needed.
-- If length of the stored byte stream spans over memory pages, the method executes more communication transactions, each for corresponding memory page.
+- If length of the stored byte stream spans over memory pages, the method executes more bus transmissions, each for corresponding memory page.

 #### Syntax
     uint8_t storeStream(uint16_t position, uint8_t *dataBuffer, uint16_t dataLen);

 #### Parameters
-- **position**: Memory position where the storing should start.
+- **position**: Logical memory position where the storing should start.
 The input value is limited to maximal supported capacity in bytes counting from 0.
-  - *Valid values*: non-negative integer 0 ~ [getCapacityByte()](#getCapacityByte) - 1
+  - *Valid values*: non-negative integer 0 ~ ([getCapacityByte()](#getCapacityByte) - 1)
   - *Default value*: None